ansible/vscode-ansible/README.md

 - `ansible.lightspeed.enabled`: Enable Ansible Lightspeed.
 - `ansible.lightspeed.URL`: URL for Ansible Lightspeed.
 - `ansible.lightspeed.suggestions.enabled`: Enable Ansible Lightspeed with
-  Watson Code Assistant inline suggestions.
+  watsonx Code Assistant inline suggestions.
+- `ansible.lightspeed.modelId`: The model to be used for inline suggestions.
+  This setting applies only to subscribed users.

 ## Data and Telemetry